MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 Shakti's 'yoni' - vagina

-FAB 4 - 26 * 13 mm - Aprox. age: 2000 years
+FAB 4 - 26 * 13 mm - Aprox. age: 3000 years

 The Shiva-Shakti bead

 The bead pictured above and the assortment to the lower left (FAB 5) bear strikingly similar patterns, a fact that is far from mere coincidence.
 According to two of the most knowledgeable and insightful bead experts I've ever had the pleasure of engaging with - Malik Hakila and Sanatan Khavadya - these designs represent the Shiva-Shakti motif.
-(I am here only referring to them as experts in the subject of Indian beads.)

 The oval circle within the design signifies the Yoni, symbolizing the female genital opening, while the near nail-like protrusion embodies the phallus of Shiva.
 These two elements, when combined, encapsulate the cosmic union of opposites, a fundamental principle that permeates every level of existence, from the smallest atom to the vast expanse of galaxies.